miro-arvila/IVA_review/README.md

 # IVA review
-This repository contains both of the examples from the paper "Independent vector analysis - an introduction to statisticians" by Arvila,M. Nordhausen,K. Sipilä,M and Taskinen,S. Link for the arxiv of the paper (https://arxiv.org/abs/2506.16175).
+This repository contains both of the examples from the paper "Independent vector analysis - an introduction to statisticians" by Arvila, M., Nordhausen, K., Sipilä, M and Taskinen, S.

+A preprint of the paper is available on ArXiv (https://arxiv.org/abs/2506.16175).

 The .jpg files contain the pictures that are used in the image example.
 The pictures are owned by Mika Sipilä.